isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/LinkingBigQueryToIsb-cgcProject.rst

 You will now see the isb-cgc open access BigQuery tables on the left-hand side pinned to your project.
 Repeat these steps for "isb-cgc-bq".

+.. note:: If the data sets and tables within the project don't display immediately, refresh your screen until they do.

 .. image:: PinnedProject.png
    :scale: 30
    :align: center